xbeat/Machine-Learning/README.md

 Univalent functions are a fundamental concept in complex analysis, characterized by their one-to-one property.
 A function f(z) is univalent in a domain D if it never takes the same value twice in D. In other words, for any two distinct points z1 and z2 in D, f(z1) ≠ f(z2).

+## Mastering NumPy Indexing and Slicing for Data Analysis

+Introduction to NumPy Indexing and Slicing

+NumPy, a fundamental library for scientific computing in Python, offers powerful tools for data manipulation.
+Indexing and slicing are key techniques that allow efficient access and modification of array elements.
+These operations form the foundation for advanced data analysis and processing in NumPy.

 ## Implementing N-Point Crossover in Python

 Introduction to N-point Crossover